SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 2

 The general structure is *communicable diseases + generic action*.
-This phrase is a complement to phrase 3, where *action + epidemics/interventions* are covered.
+This phrase is a complement to phrase 1, where "communicable diseases" as a category was covered.

 In the *communicable disease* terms, specific diseases were added from sources outlined below, plus a WHOs factsheet on leading causes of death in 2019 (<a id="WHOFStop10">[WHO, 2020c](#f23)</a>).
 - The first section covers communicable and waterborne diseases as a category (see also Phrase 1).